shikifuchi/clash-proxy-updater/README.md

 2. If it is running, request its restful api to get the fastest
 3. Apply the fatest proxy to current proxy.

-Different subscription may have dirrent config.
+Different subscription may have different config.
 This is for my own.

 You can simply change the code in utils.py to appy yours.